My Home Page with Links to My Other

 160p (H) 1997

 A collection of mini essays on fear mongering fads.
 Cohl takes on some easy to demolish targets.
 Covers scares such as the one created by imported grapes having traces of cyanide far less than ordinary lima beans, not to mention ordinary apple seeds.
-We heard of someone whose diet of non-stop apple juice led to cyanide poisoning.
-Includes, of course, the great cancer causing ability of electromagnetic fields.
+I heard of someone whose diet of non-stop apple juice led to cyanide poisoning.
+Covers, of course, the great cancer causing ability of electromagnetic fields.
 Everyone knows that electromagnetic fields from a wristwatch have enough force to do the sort of damage that gamma photons do.
 Yeah, right.

 On more difficult issues, these puny